Apis-Carnica/HTB-Writeups/Mirai.md

 an illustrative guide for the relative beginner with real-world tips and tricks thrown in to prepare the reader for real-world pentests or for incident response encounters.
-The full writeup with illustrations, diagrams, and links can be found on the project's github page as well as the Spanish and Japanese versions of the full writeup.
+The full writeup with illustrations, diagrams, and links can be found [here]{https://github.com/nateac1/HTB-Writeups/blob/master/Mirai-en.pdf} as well as the Spanish and Japanese versions of the full writeup.

 ## Walkthrough